• Home

 • NASB Legislation Committee Meeting /Legislative Issues Conference: late January

-• Call for Resolutions and Standing Positions: Due July 1 for the following year
+• Call for Legislative Positions from YOU: Due July 1 for the following year

 • NASB Legislation Committee Meeting/Delegate Assembly: November